 We are now able to offer public outreach programmes with our objects.
 Contact our Collections Manager to see what we can offer as a public talk or community programme.

 We also welcome enquiries from anyone researching local history.
 We hold a wealth of knowledge within the Museum archives collection – or we can point you in the right direction if needed.
 Find out more about research at the Museum.

-Please note that any viewing of artefacts or archival material requires a prior appointment, as we have limited space to for viewing and our staff require time to retrieve the correct materials before your arrival.
-For further information about viewing, please contact us.
+A gentle reminder when wanting to view artefacts or archival material please make an appointment.
+We have limited space for viewing and our staff require time to retrieve the correct materials before your arrival.
+For further information about viewing, please contact us phone 07 872 0085.

 Caring for our heritage

 The Museum is committed to providing access to local heritage for future generations.
 We use preventive conservation techniques to ensure the best possible standard of care for heritage items in our collection.
 Because of their fragility, some items will not be exhibited in the galleries – but can still be viewed by appointment.

 There are many online resources to help you care for your family treasures.
 You can find information and preservation guides on the National Library’s website and Te Papa’s National Services website.
 If you have something you would like restored by a professional conservator, have a look at the website of the NZ Conservators of Cultural Materials.

 You are also welcome to get in touch with us for advice.